 – Develop a list of 5-7 key terms that embody your current research interests.
 These terms should reflect the “bigger picture” of your project and the research fields that you potentially will be working in.
 One way to approach this is to consider what terms you would have to use if you were to explain your research interests to another Arnhold Fellow.

-- Due Friday, February 24: “Building a Research Proposal” – Due Friday, February 24
+Due Friday, March 2: “Building a Research Proposal”

 – Initial research question(s) and bibliography.
 This should be your overarching question that will guide your research, but it should also begin to narrow down your focus to include the particular texts, contexts, and analytical tools and terminology that are most important to your project.
 The bibliography should still focus on establishing your primary texts, but it is also good to begin to think about what theoretical or secondary texts might help you situate your research in a particular field.

-- Due Thursday, March 16: “The Research Paper Proposal”
+- Due Friday, March 16: “The Research Paper Proposal and Bibliography”

 – General topic and research area